Pull to refresh

 Overview

-Taylor inherits a party polling at 20 percent primary support, behind both Labor at 30 percent and One Nation at 25 percent.
-The Coalition itself has fractured twice since the May 2025 election, briefly splitting with the National Party over hate speech legislation before reunifying on February 8.
-With Labor commanding a 94-seat majority and no election required until 2028, Taylor faces the task of rebuilding a party that lost its leader's own seat for the first time in Australian history.
+Taylor inherits a party polling at 20 percent primary support, behind Labor at 30 percent and One Nation at 25 percent.
+The Coalition fractured twice since May 2025, splitting with the National Party over hate speech legislation before reunifying on February 8.
+With a 94-seat Labor majority and no election until 2028, Taylor must rebuild a party that lost its leader's own seat for the first time in Australian history.

 Key Indicators